R&H Logo

 Harvey SkeesPartner 27 years of experience

 Colorado has hundreds of practicing family law attorneys who can represent your best interests in a divorce.
-Yet so many individuals forego their right to professional legal counsel, assuming they will save time and money if they just represent themselves.
+Yet many individuals forego their right to professional legal counsel, assuming they will save time and money if they represent themselves.

-Do I Need a Lawyer for a Divorce?
+Do I Need a Lawyer for a Divorce in Colorado?

 Colorado law doesn’t require divorcing couples to hire attorneys to complete a dissolution of marriage.
 Instead, individuals can file what’s known as a “pro se divorce.”
-If you file “pro se,” you are essentially your own attorney, meaning the judge will treat you like any other practicing lawyer.
+If you file “pro se,” you are essentially your attorney, meaning the judge will treat you like any other practicing lawyer.
 You will not receive special consideration if you make a mistake while representing yourself.

 Many of our modification cases are individuals who represented themselves, like this father of two: